MasonPlikerd/VBAScripting/README.md

     Next ws
 End Sub

-#above is the script ran in VBA to accomplish the taskes of the instructions
+#above is the script ran in VBA to accomplish the taskes of the instructions.
+This assignment shows the ability of excel and its VBA function.
+THis is an intro into the coding part of the bootcamp or a stepping stone.
+"Dim" is used for imports